../

 (setq dired-sidebar-use-custom-font t))

-Use C-c p to quickly jump to files within a project, similar to CtrlP in Vim:
+Use `C-c p` to quickly jump to files in a project, similar to Vim's CtrlP:

 (projectile-mode +1)